Getting to Know Your Neighborhood: The North End

 67 Salem St.

-If you’re looking for a new funky outfit or need to buy a nice gift for a friend, it’s worth stopping by Shake the Tree.
-This charming boutique offers a diverse range of fun dresses, sweaters, scarves, and jewelry.
-It also has a variety of scented candles, lotions, perfumes, and soaps.
-For the kitchen, the store offers decorative dishes and glasses in addition to themed cookbooks.
-There is even a section for babies and young children, featuring plush animal toys.
-To complete your gift purchase, remember to pick up one of the store’s beautiful printed greeting cards before you leave.
+If you’re looking for a new outfit or need to buy a nice gift for a friend, this charming boutique offers an array of fun dresses, sweaters, scarves, and jewelry.
+It also sells a variety of scented candles, lotions, perfumes, and soaps, as well as decorative dishes, distinctive barware, and a range of cookbooks.
+There is a section for babies and young children, with plush animals.
+Pick up one of the store’s beautiful printed greeting cards to complete your gift.

 69 Salem St.

 There’s no such thing as too much pizza, right?
 Stop by Ernesto’s for a quick slice or a whole pie.
-The pizzas here are made with homemade dough and sauce, as well as freshly grated cheese.
-Portions are large, prices are reasonable, and the red, white, and green walls are decorated with old framed posters and pictures, giving the place a casual, vintage feel.
-The pizzeria’s staff is friendly and welcoming, even during the packed and hectic lunch hour.
+The pizzas are made with homemade dough and sauce and freshly grated cheese.
+Portions are large, prices are reasonable, and the walls are decorated with old framed posters and pictures, giving the place a casual, vintage feel.
+The staff is friendly and welcoming, even during the packed and hectic lunch hour.

 105 Salem St.

-Walk in to Polcari’s Coffee and your senses will immediately be overwhelmed with competing aromas.
-This small shop has far more than just coffee beans and tea.
-It also offers over 150 different spices, fresh-cut cheeses, dried fruits, whole nuts, sauces, beans, Italian candies, and fun sweets like licorice pipes.
-Try an obscure spice, indulge in some superb chocolate, and enjoy the soundtrack of fun tunes—one writer was fortunate enough to visit during Queen’s Bohemian Rhapsody.
+Step into Polcari’s Coffee and your senses will be overwhelmed with competing aromas.
+This small shop sells more than just coffee beans and tea.
+You’ll find more than 150 different spices, as well as fresh-cut cheeses, dried fruits, whole nuts, sauces, beans, Italian candies, and sweets like licorice chips.
+Try a new spice, indulge in some excellent chocolate, and enjoy the soundtrack of fun tunes.
+The shop has been a North End mainstay since 1932.

 Al Dente Ristorante